can-chickens-eat-frogs

 I remember old farmer Henny down the road losing a whole flock of 12 chickens because they got into a bad batch of frogs from the creek one spring.

-See also Can Chickens Eat Dried Alfalfa?
+See also Can My Backyard Chickens Chow Down On Dried Peas and Lentils?

 Within 2 days, he had 5 dead hens and the rest were real under the weather.
 Turns out frogs and chickens just don’t mix well if the frogs have been hanging around farms, water sources with runoff, or anywhere they might pickup harmful germs.